-The NCRG has a strong research record in the area of pattern analysis and machine learning.
+NCRG has a strong research record in the area of pattern analysis and machine learning.
 Prior activity has included major theoretical and algorithmic advances and inventions.
-For example, the GTM (Generative Topographic Mapping), MDN (Mixture Density Network), NeuroScale, and hierarchical GTM - all highly exploited models around the world - were all invented and developed by the NCRG.
+For example, the GTM (Generative Topographic Mapping), MDN (Mixture Density Network), NeuroScale, and hierarchical GTM - all highly exploited models around the world - were all invented and developed by the NCRG members.
 Novel approaches to algorithm design and implementation have been invented in the group, facilitating new ways to extract information for complex data sources.
 Part of this work has been embodied in software, known as NetLab, which is widely used.
 These methods have also been used in a broad range of applications, particularly in the biomedical area.
-Among the researchers working on the development of pattern analysis techniques and their application are Dr. Dan Cornford, Prof. David Lowe and Prof. Ian Nabney.
+Among the researchers working on the development of pattern analysis techniques and their application are Dr Dan Cornford, Dr Randa Herzallah, Prof. David Lowe and Prof. Ian Nabney.
+In Dr Max Little group novel nonlinear signal processing and machine learning approaches for biomedical, biological, environmental and other scientific time series analysis applications are developed.

 Max Little: A test for Parkinson's with a phone call